Addicted to notebooks

 How quickly things can change

 One day she was striding down the muddy track from her remote Welsh mountain-top cottage to jump on her bicycle parked at the bottom of the track, cycle into the village and hop on to a bus to travel into town to some book reading, concert or art gallery.
-The next day – or so it seems – she was bent at an angle of 90 degrees and barely able to navigate a shuffle between the kitchen and sitting room.
-Perhaps that’s an exaggeration, but her days of being dottily independent and free to jig between her isolated home and in and out of society have well and truly (and sadly) ended.
+The next day – or so it seems – she was bent at an uncomfortable angle and struggling to navigate a shuffle between the kitchen and sitting room.
+Perhaps that’s an exaggeration, but her days of being wonderfully independent and free to jig between her isolated home and in and out of society have come to a halt.

 So there we were, all ready to help her move into her new home, a more practical place (no garden, not the best view, but on flat ground and walking distance to ‘town’).
 She’d flown to the top of the Council accommodation list when the hospital had no place to discharge her to.
 She is lucky that her new flat has two bedrooms, but it still means a drastic downsizing.

-Her beloved home which had become impossibly unmanageable and completely inaccessible was put up for sale.
+Her beloved home which had become unmanageable and inaccessible was put up for sale.

 Don’t let your possessions possess you.My Nana used to say…